cooperstandard/concierge/Endpoints.md

+---
+title: "Endpoints"
+output: pdf_document
+---

 # Foodflash Api Endpoints
-#### updated 2/13/2023
+#### updated 2/14/2023

 ## Basic Information
 The base url for all endpoints is `https://concierge.cooperstandard.org:8443/api`.
 The endpoints are listed by what needs to be appended to this base url, i.e. the endpoint listed as `/recipe/all` has a complete url `https://concierge/cooperstandard.org:8443/api/recipe/all`.
 Endpoints are divided by http method and which model they operate on, either recipes or users.
 See the notes under each endpoint for what is required and expected in the request body and headers.
 All request bodies should be raw json, this means request headers should include: `'Content-Type' : 'application/json'`.
-All objects also have a unique `_id` field in addition to what is outlined below.
+All objects also have a unique `_id` field in addition to what is outlined below, these ids are automatically assigned **do not include them when posting content**.
+Authentication is handled through JWT bearer tokens.
+These are stored in the header and expire an hour after they are issued.
+If a token is expired send a refresh request.

 ##### this is the current Recipe data model: